Skip to main content

 Primary objectives

-The primary objectives of the LMP are to:
+The primary objectives of the Legacy Mines Program are to:

 • reduce or eliminate risks to public health and safety;